mlmachi/OSPAR_XDL/README.md

 Then, you can use ChemicalTagger by adding these jar files to your `CLASSPATH` environment variable.

-See details about `CLASSPATH` on [https://docs.oracle.com/javase/8/docs/technotes/tools/unix/classpath.html](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/classpath.html).
+You can see details about `CLASSPATH` on [https://docs.oracle.com/javase/8/docs/technotes/tools/unix/classpath.html](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/classpath.html).

 ### CodeMirror 5